 Age and Cancer Risk

-But the disease can occur at any age.
-For example, bone cancer is most frequently diagnosed among people under age 20, with more than one-fourth of cases occurring in this age group.
-And 10 percent of leukemias are diagnosed in children and adolescents under 20 years of age, whereas only 1 percent of cancer overall is diagnosed in that age group.
-Some types of cancer, such as neuroblastoma, are more common in children or adolescents than in adults.
+But cancer can be diagnosed at any age.
+For example, bone cancer is most frequently diagnosed in children and adolescents (people under age 20), with about one-fourth of cases occurring in this age group.
+And 12% of brain and other nervous system cancers are diagnosed in children and adolescents, whereas only 1% of cancer overall is diagnosed in this age group.